giorgioPirro/tictactoe/README.md

 To run the tests:

 - install Node.js.
 You can download it from [here](https://nodejs.org/en/).
 Node includes npm, which is also required.
-- install elm-test in your machine: `npm install -g elm-test`
+- install elm-test in your machine: `npm install -g elm-test` (you might have to prepend `sudo` to this one)
 - move to the root of this repository
 - run the tests: `elm-test`or `elm-test --watch` for continuous testing